 Atomicrops is a Roguelike game with progression upgrades as well as permadeath and a rather steep difficulty curve.
 Thankfully, since launch the game has received a few patches which have adjusted the balance and made things a little easier for new gamers whilst keeping the same intense difficulty as you progress through the seasons.
 The game itself blends a few popular genres together to form a unique and exciting experience, with the two main mechanics being farming and twin-stick combat.

-The whole point of the game is to sow seeds, water the plants, then harvest your crops so that you can use the earnt money to buy more seeds or better weapons/defences against the following day of mutated attacks.
+The whole point of the game is to sow seeds, water the plants, then harvest your crops so that you can use the earned money to buy more seeds or better weapons/defences against the following day of mutated attacks.
 Initially, it’ll be you vs them, having to till the soil, plant the seeds, water the crops, destroy any weeds, and then harvest them, all whilst shooting the Diglett-like moles and slaughtering the creatures of the night who want to feast on your fancies.

 However, as you explore the various biomes which are conveniently attached to each side of your farm, you’ll begin to uncover various animals and machines which will help you out.
 For example, cows will automatically water plants whilst your there or on an adventure, chickens will clear weeds, bees will fertilise your crops, and pigs will till the soil for you.
 These are essential allies as they’ll maintain the farm whilst you’re out looking for more seeds and goodies.

 Speaking of, you’ll also acquire various tractors which will perform unique abilities, such as watering your crops, shredding enemies into fertiliser, cutting weeds and finding seeds, and more.
 These are timed and manual abilities though, so you can’t just spam them.
-In order to help you defend against the creatures, you can also find turrets and scarecrows – these will attack and defend against the nightly nuisances.
+In order to help you defend against the creatures, you can also find turrets and scarecrows – these will attack and defend against nightly nuisances.

 Twin-stick combat / exploration